(Updated March 2021)

 - An extended warranty or service contract.
 We strongly recommend an extended warranty for all computers.
 Third-party insurance options that cover accidental damage should be considered.

 Students will likely not need their own printer.
 Using WolfPrint, students may print from any lab computer or from their own computer to a variety of black & white and color printers for a per page fee.
 Some students may find it more convenient to print their documents directly to a printer in their studio or residence.
 However, compare the costs of a personal printer and supplies.
-Having a personal printer can be more expensive than many people realize because of the cost of supplies.
+Having a personal printer can be more expensive than many people realize because of the continuing cost of supplies.

 Students may also consider purchasing other peripherals such as scanners, digital cameras, etc. The College’s William Keating Bayley Information Technology Laboratory has equipment available for check out for student use, but some students may wish to have their own.

-College of Design students have use of a high-speed data network in the labs and with their own computers.
+College of Design students have access to high-speed data network in the labs and with their own computers.
 Through StudioNet, the College provides a wired, high-speed network connection to all students taking second year or higher studio courses.
 University wireless networking is also available throughout the College of Design complex, as well as in many other areas on campus.
 More information on StudioNet is available at the StudioNet website.
 Students living in an on-campus residence hall or Greek Court chapter house can access the ResNet network.
 For more information, see the ResNet website.

 Anti-Virus, Security, and Back-ups